ComputerEnchiladas/RaspberryPi/02_Linux/README.md

 # Linux
 Navigating through a linux environment has some commands one needs to remember.
-He they are so that we never forget.
+Here they are so that we never forget.

 * ```cat /proc/cpuinfo```
 * ```cat /proc/meminfo```